 For a child it is natural and normal to be selfish and concerned mostly with its own physical sensory needs.
 With maturity comes the quest for a sustainable fulfilled life.
 The lights of higher consciousness begin to supersede the early ‘survival’ consciousness.
 To remain mainly bound to conditioned consciousness is to be deprived of awakening to the one real potential of soul essence.
 Our animalistic state of existence reinforces itself through multiple delusions, veils and worldly distractions, which divert us from accessing soul-consciousness.

-If we look closely at all paradoxes and illusions, we see that they were in fact appropriate for us at a particular time or situation in this world, like the shell that protects the kernel of a nut.
+If we look closely at all these paradoxes and illusions, we see that they were in fact appropriate for us at a particular time or situation in this world, like the shell that protects the kernel of a nut.
 That is why it is said that there is goodness in everything that exists – if only we look with the eye of spiritual discernment.
 It is context and specific causality that needs to be viewed.
 A poison can kill and can cure.
 Egotism is essential in a child but out of season in a grown up and even detrimental.